-Kylie Jenner Bares Cleavage In Nude Bra That Blends Into Her Skin
+Kylie Jenner Bares Cleavage In Nude Bra That Blends In With Her Skin

 Kylie Jenner is wowing her 202.7 million followers in her latest Instagram upload.
 The Keeping Up With the Kardashians star shared a new post to her feed which contained three separate photos.
-The December 12 pics showed the makeup mogul sporting a nude bra top that blended into her bronzed skin.
+The December 12 pics showed the makeup mogul sporting a nude bra top that blended in with her bronzed skin.

 The 23-year-old posed in the courtyard of her mega-mansion next to her outdoor basketball court.
-Kylie sported the thick-banded bra which featured a fabric twist just at the center of her cleavage.
-Paired with the bra were some high-rise jeans which had a baggy leg.
+Kylie sported the thick-banded bra, which featured a fabric twist just at the center of her cleavage.
+Paired with the bra were some high-rise jeans, which had a baggy leg.
 Kylie also wore a white blazer but kept it off her shoulders, with the fabric landing at her elbows.
 She sported some white sneakers with purple trim and a bright gold purse.

 Kylie wore her dark locks back in a slick low ponytail and a part running down the left side of her head.
 She also added a simple gold chain necklace to her ensemble.
 The reality star had dangerously pointy fingernails that were painted black.

-In the first photo of the series, Kylie looked down keeping her eyes away from the camera.
-In the second she looked up with her eyes closed to keep the sun from shining in them.
+In the first photo of the series, Kylie looked down, keeping her eyes away from the camera.
+In the second, she looked up with her eyes closed to keep the sun from shining in them.
 The third pic was a close-up of her clean shoes and gold handbag.

 It didn’t take long for the likes to start piling in, with the post garnering over 2.1 million double taps in just one hour.
 Over 8,000 comments piled up in the comments section.
 Kylie is the fifth most-followed account on Instagram, meaning her comments section is riddled with spammers.
 In between the bots and hustlers, loyal fans of the reality star complimented her hot look.